Atlanta

 Public Lighting

-Atlanta has not adopted the lighting control provisions of the Model Lighting Ordinance and does not have any similar policies in place.
-Georgia Power’s streetlight conversion program has converted over 50 percent, totaling around 37,000, of their leased streetlights to LEDs.
-To date 7.2% of the City of Atlanta owned streetlights have been replaced with LEDs.
-The City is currently in a pilot project to evaluate technologies to upgrade all city-owned lights to LED and include cameras, spot-shutters, and sensors integrated in a network of intelligent nodes that will collect data for distribution to the City's police department, transportation office, and other end users.
-City-owned streetlight conversions are tracked in the city's GIS system.
+Atlanta DOT Street Light Details requires LED and specific light specifications.
+Georgia Power’s streetlight conversion program has converted 90% of Georgia Power owned and maintained outdoor lights within the City of Atlanta.
+This includes approximately 11,000 City of Atlanta lights between phase I and III.
+The city is currently in a pilot project to evaluate technologies to upgrade all city-owned lights to LED and include cameras, spot-shutters, and sensors integrated in a network of intelligent nodes that will collect data for distribution to the City's police department, transportation office, and other end users.
+City-owned streetlight conversions are tracked in the City's GIS system.

 Inclusive Procurement